-To archive a workspace, you first must be designated as either a UserTesting Admin or as a workspace Owner.
-Go to the Manage Workspaces page in the UserTesting platform and select “Archive” from the ellipsis drop-down menu to the far right.
+To archive a workspace, you first must be designated as either a UserTesting Admin or as a Workspace Owner.
+Go to the Manage Workspaces page in the UserTesting Platform and select "Archive” from the ellipsis drop-down menu.

-You’ll need to be certain that the workspace you are trying to delete is “empty”—that there are no drafts, tests, or highlight reels in the space.
-See the “Deleting Workspaces” section at the bottom of our “Manage Tests in Workspaces” article for instructions.
+You'll need to be certain that the workspace you are trying to delete is "empty"—that there are no drafts, tests, or highlight reels in the space.
+See the "Deleting Workspaces" section in our "Manage Tests in Workspaces” article for instructions.

 If I archive a workspace, will I still have access to the links, tests, and highlight reels within the workspace?

-I’m trying to delete a workspace, but am receiving a message that I need to contact Support.
-I’m unclear why Support is needed:
+I'm trying to delete a workspace, but I'm receiving a message that I need to contact Support.
+I'm unclear why Support is needed.

 Only "empty" workspaces—no drafts, tests, or highlight reels are present—can be deleted.
 This "contact Support" message you received typically means there is a hidden test you haven't accounted for.
 Support can move that test(s) to another workspace so that the now-empty workspace can be deleted.